 ISBN-13 for Dummies

 This site offers a PDF that explains everything you need to know about ISBN-13.

-There are three levels of editing services that you can request.
+There are basically three levels of editing services that you can request.

 1. Content editing consists of advice on writing style, suggestions on overall suitability for your audience, the best ways to get your point across, organization of your book, as well as corrections to your consistency, grammar, punctuation, word usage, and spelling.

 2. Editing involves corrections to your consistency, sense, grammar, punctuation, word usage, and spelling.

 3. Copy editing involves only corrections to grammar, punctuation, usage, and spelling.

 You may ask for any of these levels of assistance from the editors below.